ros-industrial-attic/galileo/automatic_painting/README.md

 ##1.
 Steps to run the code
-Please clone the git repository into a workspace with catkin
+Please clone the git repository into a workspace with catkin:

 ```
 $ mkdir catkin_ws
 $ cd catkin_ws
 $ mkdir src
 ```
-Go to `src/` and clone the source from.
+Go to `src/` directory and clone the source from.

 ```
 $ git clone git@github.com:ros-industrial-consortium/galileo.git